KaeruShi/Monetify/README.md

 > [!WARNING]
 >
-> - Monetify is an Xposed module that modifies the behavior of other applications.Use it at your own risk and always back up your data.
-The developer is not responsible for any damage or data loss.
+> - Monetify is an Xposed module that modifies the behavior of other applications.
+Use it at your own risk and always back up your data, developer is not responsible for any damage or data loss.
 > - This project is still under active development.
 Some features may be incomplete, experimental, or may not work as expected.

 ## 🌟 Star History